 The Neuropsychology Service provides neuropsychological input to inpatients at Lincoln County Hospital.
 The service supports the Clinical Psychologist within the Community Stroke Service.

 The majority of the team’s work is offering guidance to patients, families and carers.
 They work together with other professionals to support people.

-Referral is usually made via GPs and other health professionals.
+Referral to the neuropsychology service is usually made via GPs and other health professionals.

 Common reasons for referral include difficulties with thinking, memory, concentration and emotional and behavioural changes.

 At your first appointment, we will ask you:

 What kind of problems you are having

 If appropriate and with your agreement, you will then be asked to complete a series of cognitive tasks and questionnaires.